-The first course in the series explores the history and role of policy in regulating the built environment.
+The first course in the series explores the history and role of policy in shaping the built environment.
 Comparisons are made between highly regulated cities like Vancouver, and those like Houston where regulations don’t exist.
 How effective is the marketplace in determining what gets built and where?
+Does government have a role in ensuring that the public interest is considered and that social responsibility is built into our city development.
 What are the advantages, limitations, and unintended consequences of regulation?

 Planning and Zoning Dimensions

 What are the processes through which development applications are made?
 How does zoning work?
 What’s involved with challenging and/or changing zoning?
 Considering that all cities are chartered by their provinces, what happens when local bylaws contradict provincial policies?

 2nd Block: May 14 – 16, 2019

 Legal Dimensions in Real Estate Development

 Following an overview of property ownership, the course will cover basics in Corporate Law, Contracts.
 Municipal Law & Remedies, Real Property Fundamentals and Real Estate Transactions.
 The latter will include information on negotiating the deal (LOIs, due diligence, etc.), mortgage financing (collateral vs. conventional), construction loans, leasehold financing, dealing with tenants, etc.